perak/meteor-joins/README.md

 Collection joins
 ================

-With this package included, you can define joins. `Collection.find` and `Collection.findOne` will return documents expanded with docs from joined collections.
+With this package included, you can define joins between collections. `Collection.find` and `Collection.findOne` will return data expanded with docs from joined collections.
+This package is used by [Meteor Kitchen](http://www.meteorkitchen.com) - code generator for Meteor.

 Example
 -------